Information about Antarctica for each letter of the alphabet

 W IS FOR WILDLIFE

 Only a few insects and other tiny animals spend their entire live on the mainland of Antarctica but the oceans around the continent have abundant wildlife.
 About 200 kinds of fish are found in the surrounding oceans, and 6 species of seals live in the Antarctic.
 Elephant seals are the largest of all seals and are protected under international law.
 Several kinds of whales migrate to Antarctica for the summer including the Blue Whale the largest animal on earth.
-The International Whaling Association tries to limit whaling.
+A million year old skull from Antarctica reveals that Baleen Whales had teeth and gums.
+The International Whaling Commission is an international body set up by the terms of the International Convention for the Regulation of Whaling.
 The World Wildlife Fund and other organizations are urging that Antarctic wildlife will be given special permission.

 X IS FOR XMAS